 As projects grow, it's natural for code complexity to increase.
 However, unchecked complexity can hurt productivity and maintainability.
 But this is not something that can't be mitigated.

-Code review platforms like Typo simplify the process by ensuring developers don’t introduce unnecessary logic and providing real-time feedback.
-You can track key metrics, like pull requests, code hotspots, and trends to prevent complexity from slowing down your team.
+Code review platforms like Typo simplify the process by ensuring developers don't introduce unnecessary logic and providing real-time feedback.
+Optimizing code reviews can help you track key metrics, like pull requests, code hotspots, and trends to prevent complexity from slowing down your team.

 With Typo, you get complete visibility into your code quality, making it easier to keep complexity in check.